kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->
-The Upgrade->downgrade->upgrade testing will be done manually prior to release as Beta, with the following steps:
+The Upgrade->downgrade->upgrade was tested manually using the 1.31 release (Alpha), with the following steps:

-1. Start the cluster with the `JobManagedBy` enabled for api server and control-plane.
+1. Start the cluster with the `JobManagedBy` enabled for kube-apiserver and kube-controller-manager.

 Then, create two-long running Jobs:
 - `job-managed` with custom value of the "managedBy" field